cpp-ug-hb/filesystem/README.md

-# Boost.Graph - C++ User-Group Meeting - June, 2017
+# std::filesystem and Boost.Filesystem - C++ User-Group Meeting - February, 2018

 ## Run
 Simple type `npm install` and `grunt serve` will install and open the presentation in your browser.